-GANGNEUNG CURLING CENTRE > PYEONGCHANG, SOUTH KOREA > FEBRUARY 16 TO 26, 2017
+GANGNEUNG CURLING CENTRE > PYEONGCHANG, SOUTH KOREA > FEBRUARY 16 TO 26, 2017 phie Jackson) 010 300 201 X 7

 The 2017 world junior women's champions: from left, Sweden's Mathias Mabergs, Maria Larsson, Fanny Sjöberg, Almida De Val, Jennie Wåhlin and Isabella Wranå.
 In a battle of the round-robin leaders, Sweden defeated Scotland 9-6 in the Page I-2 game to earn a berth in the final, while the Scots thrashed Canada I3-2 in the semi to reach the gold-medal game.